 Just before sunset, Marius and Nell rented a bicycle and rode the campground for an hour.
 In the end, Nell was so tired that she could not fall asleep.
 It was so hot, and only taking a cold shower calmed her down a bit and she finally fell asleep to our great delight.

 #3 Lake Morris

-At the end of the week we had soaked with water so much that we decided finally to go for a drive.
-First we drove up to Lake Morris which is a water reservoir for Cairns.
+At the end of the week, we had soaked with water so much that we decided finally to go for a drive.
+First, we drove up to Lake Morris which is a water reservoir for Cairns.
 The 16 km road was windy and beautiful with many stunning views.

-We climbed up to approximately 500 meter above sea level.
+We climbed up to approximately 500 meters above sea level.
 We were going through the rainforest and ended at the visitor centre at the lake.
 There were no people around and we could feel the isolation and remoteness of this place.

 Lake Morris is beautifully located in the rainforest and cormorants inhabit this area.
 It was beautiful, peaceful and very picturesque.

 It looked very wild and untouched.
 We could enjoy the lake from the viewing platform.
 Also, we took a walk to the water tower standing in the middle of the lake.